Balard shooting range

 During the Second World War, the Balard shooting range (stand de tir de Balard) was the site of Nazi torture and executions.
 It disappeared with the construction of the Boulevard périphérique de Paris.

 Location

-It was situated on the training area at Issy-les-Moulineaux (now situated with Paris in the 15e arrondissement).
-The Air Ministry now occupies the site, and it also forms part of the parc Suzanne Lenglen situated on the old héliport de Paris, opened in 1957.
+It was situated on the training area at Issy-les-Moulineaux (now within Paris in the 15e arrondissement).
+The Air Ministry now occupies the site and forms part of the parc Suzanne Lenglen on the old héliport de Paris, which opened in 1957.
 It was bounded by the quai d’Issy, the boulevard Victor, the rue de la porte d’Issy in Paris 15ème, and by the rue Jeanne d’Arc, the rue Guynemer, the boulevard Gambetta and the boulevard Gallieni in Issy-les-Moulineaux.
 It was here that the first French attempts at powered flight occurred in 1905, which in 1911 accidentally killed Maurice Berteaux, minister for war.

 History

 200m and 50m firing ranges were created here in 1938 for police training, and taken over by the German Geheime Feld Polizei (GFP) after the defeat of France in the 1940 Battle of France.